iivanoo/covid-apps-observer/data/data_uk/reports/resources/doh.health.shield___1.46.646/report.md

 > Calling the call center from last night no response and no update on this app of my latest results including my second vaccine updates,please increase call center call taking reps<br> :date: __2021-04-15 09:23:53__

 > Good<br> :date: __2021-04-13 18:06:39__

-> Isn't it suppose to say when the person took the first and second dose of the vaccine?
-How do I contact to say I should have the E status.<br> :date: __2021-04-09 22:46:56__